brijesh-elastic/kibana/docs/reference/connectors-kibana/xsoar-action-type.md

 XSOAR actions have the following configuration properties.

 Name
-:   The name of the incident.
+:   The incident name.

 Playbook
-:   The playbook to associate with the incident.
+:   The playbook associated with the incident.

 Start investigation
-:   Indicates whether to start the investigation process automatically upon creating the new incident.
+:   If turned on, will automatically start the investigation process after the incident is created.

 Severity
-:   The severity of the incident: `Unknown`, `Informational`, `Low`, `Medium`, `High` or `Critical`.
+:   The severity of the incident.
+Can be `Unknown`, `Informational`, `Low`, `Medium`, `High` or `Critical`.

     ::::{note}
-    Use the `Keep severity from rule` toggle to create an incident with the rule's severity.
+    Turn on `Keep severity from rule` to create an incident that inherits the rule's severity.
     ::::

 Body
-:   A JSON payload that includes additional parameters to to be included in the API request.
+:   A JSON payload that includes additional parameters to be included in the API request.

     ```json
     {